esmBot/esmBot/README.md

 If you want to self-host the bot, a guide can be found [here](https://docs.esmbot.net/setup).

+## Contributing
+esmBot is licensed under the MIT License.
+Issues and pull requests are accepted to introduce features and fix bugs, and translations into different languages are accepted via [Weblate](https://translate.codeberg.org/projects/esmbot/esmbot/).

 ## Credits
 Icon by [Steel](https://twitter.com/MintBurrow).
 All images and fonts are copyright of their respective owners.